stolostron/multicluster-observability-operator/docs/MoreAboutPersistentStorage.md

     StoreStorageSize: 10 Gi

 ```
 **Note**: The default storage class, as configured in the system, is used for configuring the persistent volumes automatically unless a different storage class is specified in the custom resource specification.
-If no storage class exists, for example in default OpenShift bare metal installations, one must be created or the installation of observability fails.
+If no storage class exists, for example in default OpenShift bare metal installations, a storage class must be created and specified or the installation of observability fails.
 <br>
 <br>